epicweb-dev/epic-stack/docs/monitoring.md

 Note that `javascript-remix` is the name of the default Remix project in Sentry and if you use a different project name you'll need to update that value here.

+Add `--sourcemapClient --sourcemapServer` to the `build:remix` script in your `package.json` if you want sourcemaps for both the client and server code.
+Remember that you must delete the maps from the production build.
+The vite-sentry plugin will do this for you, if you use that.

+If using the vite-sentry plugin, you should also uncomment the relevant env vars in the 'build' section of the Dockerfile, as they must be available to the vite config when `npm run build` is run.
+Note that these do not need to be added to the `env.server` env vars schema, as they are only used during the build and not the runtime.

+You can use the plugin to create sentry releases for you and automatically associate commits if you set up a GitHub integration with it.
+One simple strategy for naming releases would be to use the commit sha, passed in as a build arg via the GitHub action workflow.